 Pause: Awaken Joy

-For me, when Katie Dutcher—the psychotherapist and mindfulness teacher who created our micro-meditations—begins “Awaken Joy” by inviting us to reflect on what makes our hearts rejoice and lifts our spirits, joy comes rushing in.
+When I do today's lovely micro-meditation—“Awaken Joy”—joy comes rushing in, and I think of my dad.
 I find it amazing how taking just a little time for positive reflection can change the flavor of an entire day, much like a favorite spice can transform an ordinary dish into something extra-delicious.

 With so many things competing for our attention, taking less than two minutes to awaken delight may be one of the simplest and most nourishing gifts we can give ourselves.
 As my father wrote, “When my mind, heart, and soul choose that which is pleasant and good, I am sending messengers out into the world that make both me and the world more loving and joyful.”